elves/elvish/README.md

 connector.
 The interesting thing is that each construct itself is actually a valid program; thus it could be said that a more complex program is formed by *concatenating* simpler programs, hence the term "concatenative programming".
-Compare this to the functional approach, where constructs are *nested* instead of connected one after another.
+Compare this to the conventional ("applicative") approach, where constructs are *nested* instead of connected one after another.

 ### A Concurrency Construct